zh-f/CloudResetPwdAgent/README.md

-# resetPwdAgent
+# CloudResetPwdAgent
-Reset CloudOS(Windows and Linux)  password
+CloudResetPwdAgent for Resetting CloudOS(Windows and Linux) Password.